Can Dogs Take Claritin? [Finding Relief for Canine Allergies]

 • Vomiting and dog diarrhea

 Dogs' immune systems work very similarly to ours.
-First, their immune system signals "mast cells" in their skin, lungs, nose, mouth, gut, and blood.
+First, their immune system signals "mast cells" in their skin, lungs, nose, mouth, liver disease gut, and blood.
 The message is to release histamines that are located in these cells.
-When they exit the mast cells, histamines increase blood flow in the area of their body the allergen affected.
+When they exit the same mast cell tumors or cells, histamines increase blood flow in the area of their body the allergen affected.

 This causes inflammation and allows other chemicals to step in to do repair work.
-You can give your pet melatonin for dogs
+You can give your pet melatonin for dogs.
 The result?
 If their nose is affected by pollen, histamines prompt membranes to make more mucus.
-This, in turn, may give your furry friend a runny nose and make them sneeze.
+This, in turn, may give your furry friend a runny nose, dry eyes, and make them sneeze.

+Claritin dosage for dogs varies depending on your pet's weight.
+Consulting with a veterinarian is the best way to calculate how much of a recommended dose is of this antihistamine to share with your furry friend.
 Vets usually prescribe Claritin for dogs in a dosage of 0.2 milligrams per pound of body weight.
-This can translate to giving a small dog about 5 milligrams a day and 10 milligrams for a larger dog.
+This can translate to giving a small dog about 5 milligrams a day and 10 milligrams for a correct dose for a larger dog.
+Having the correct dose is important to prevent kidney disease.

-Is Claritin the Same as Claritin-D?
+Is Claritin the Same as Claritin D?

 The main difference between the two is that Claritin D contains a decongestant.
 This can be used to treat nasal congestion and sinus pressure.
 A decongestant is a drug that shrinks the swollen membranes in the nose, making it easier to breathe.
+Claritin D's added active ingredients include Pseudoephedrine, an active ingredient that relieves severe nasal congestion.
+Because of the added decongestant, this antihistamine can relieve symptoms of the common cold.

 Can Dogs Take Claritin-D?

-These effects can be seen in as little as 30 minutes.
+These side effects can be seen in as little as 30 minutes.
 Pet owners must act quickly if they suspect that their pet may have ingested something they shouldn't have.
 Pseudoephedrine causes stimulation to the nervous system and cardiovascular systems.
+Often, consumption of a decongestant is an accident caused by a dog getting into its owner's medicine.
+To avoid a trip to the veterinarian immediately the hospital, try to store these drugs in a safe place.

 What Are Natural Alternatives to Claritin?